 Examples of what could be applied for:

-- Projects that support Coach wellbeing.
+- Projects that support Coach and/or Referee wellbeing

-- Projects that support first-time coaches.
+- Projects that support first-time coaches or referees

-- Projects the identify, develop, and support local coach developers and mentors.
+- Projects the identify, develop, and support local coach developers and mentors

 - Projects that support schools and clubs with their delivery capability

 The BBNZ People Development funding for any single project will generally be limited to $7,500 (though larger applications may be considered on a dispensation basis).